 I am extremely sorry for all this since this is counted as an unprofessional attitude but I assure you that this is not a lame excuse at all.
 I am willing for this job & request you to make it schedule if I can get some other slot for this interview.
 This would be a great favor for which I will be highly grateful to you.

 Waiting for your reply!

 I am feeling extremely bad to inform you that I won’t be able to attend my scheduled interview that I had the next morning with your company.
-Without a shadow of a doubt, I was very happy when you called me for the interview & I wanted to be there at any cost since your company is one of the most successful & improved ones.
+Without a shadow of a doubt, I was very happy when you called me for the interview and I wanted to be there at any cost.

-Unluckily, my mother fell from staircase the last night & got severe injuries.
-She is still hospitalized & doctors are of the view that she might get through some surgeries if she had broken some of her bones.
-I didn’t mean to state all these problematic descriptions, but I didn’t want to prove myself an unprofessional & unethical employee no matter I join the company or not.
+Unluckily, my mother fell from a staircase the last night and got severe injuries.
+She has still hospitalized and doctors are of the view that she might get through some surgeries if she had broken some of her bones.
+I didn’t mean to state all these problematic descriptions, but I didn’t want to prove myself an unprofessional and unethical employee no matter I join the company or not.

 Waiting in anticipation for an affirmative answer,